Guido Buchwald

-Guido Ulrich Buchwald (born 24 January 1961) is a German former professional football player.
+Guido Ulrich Buchwald (prounounced 'Buckwild')(born 24 January 1961) is a German former professional football player.
 Throughout his career he played as a defender.
 He is currently director of football of Stuttgarter Kickers.

 The best game of Buchwald's career was the final of the 1990 FIFA World Cup victory for West Germany against Argentina where he effectively marked Diego Maradona for almost the entire match, earning him the nickname "Diego".
+His other nickname, 'Bucky' is due to his surname.
 He was also part of Germany's disappointing 1994 FIFA World Cup campaign and collected in his career 76 caps.

 Career

 Buchwald began his professional football career in 1983 with VfB Stuttgart.
 He played 325 games in the German Bundesliga for this club, scoring 28 goals.
 The low-point of his career was in 1986 when coach Franz Beckenbauer did not include him in his team for the World Cup in Mexico.
 He was however part of the squad which won the World Cup in Italy four years later.

 The same year Stuttgart lost the final of the German Cup against Bayern Munich and in 1989 the final of the UEFA Cup was also lost, but they managed to win two German championships (1984, 1992).

 His personal highlight in his Bundesliga career was on the last day of play in the 1991–92 season, when he scored the deciding goal against Bayer Leverkusen that won Stuttgart the match and the Championship – just six minutes before the games' end.

 In 1994, he signed with the Japanese team Urawa Red Diamonds before returning to Germany in 1998 to help Karlsruher SC avoid relegation.
 He could not save the team and after one more season playing in the second division he retired but stayed with the club as a director of sports.